iselang/.github/profile/README.md

 # ISE (Interface Style Enliner)

-ISE (/e/si/) is a cutting-edge redo type programming language designed to simplify software development, providing faster, more better ways to build modern web or native applications.
+ISE (/e/si/) is a cutting-edge Combination of JS, C, Assembly & WebAssembly.
+A redo type programming language designed to simplify software development, providing faster, more better ways to build modern web or native applications.
 Unlike traditional frameworks, ISE isn't a framework, it's a self-contained language built to be flexible, fast, and easy to integrate.

 <p align="left">